 We are open to reviewing all applications provided during the requested submittal time, but there are some appeals for support that we do not consider.
 They are as follows:

 - Grants or sponsorships to individuals

 - Fundraising events such as galas and golf tournaments.
-ORNL participation is primarily based on whether a staff member serves on the organization’s governing board or a Team UT-Battelle volunteer project is supporting the event
+ORNL participation is based on a few limiting factors, such as whether an employee-driven Team UT-Battelle project is supporting the event

 - Groups with political or religious affiliations

 Financial contributions are provided only to recognized 501(c)(3) organizations.
 ORNL may require additional information on the requesting organization's budget, board of directors, and community service history and reserves the right to research additional details via Charity Navigator or other online review and vetting resources.

 All requests for financial support must be submitted online using the Grant Application.
 ORNL only accepts online applications for accredited 501(c)(3) organizations.
 Applications are accepted during two grant cycles only: July 1– 31 (requests reviewed in August) and January 1 - 31 (requests reviewed in February).
 Grant Guidelines are provided for your convenience.
 Nonprofits can only receive one grant per calendar year.
 Recipients must fill out an Impact Reporting Form no later than 3 months after the project has been fulfilled.